Now here’s something you don’t see every day.

 A chimney effect occurred in the hollow tree, resulting in an upward draft of air.
 This caused the scent of the dead animal to be carried away, which otherwise would have attracted insects and other organisms that feed on dead animals.
 The hollow tree also provided relatively dry conditions, and the tannic acid of the oak helped harden the animal’s skin.

-You got admit, this is pretty crazy.
+You have to admit, this is pretty crazy.